Ajaykumbhar/LeetCode-DailyQuestion/LeetCode-Daily/August2023/13th-August/README.md

 - From the problem statement we can tell that it requires making decisions at each step based on the previous steps' results, DP might be a suitable approach.

-  Like : at each step (index) is influenced by whether valid partitions could be formed for previous indices.
+  Like: at each step (index) is influenced by whether valid partitions could be formed for previous indices.

   For instance, whether a partition of 2 elements or a partition of 3 elements could be formed before the current index.

 ### Approach: Modified Binary Search